- Written by Dr.Mehmet Demircioglu

 A second opinion has more value when the person giving it is medically responsible for hairline design, donor management, recipient area planning, and surgical risk.
 A coordinator may be helpful with scheduling, photos, travel, and general information, but the surgical plan should not be reduced to a sales conversation.

 If a patient never speaks with the surgeon, accountability becomes unclear.
 The hairline is not a graphic drawn on a screen.
 The donor area is not a number in a package.
 The recipient area is living tissue, and the plan must respect blood supply, hair direction, future thinning, and natural appearance.
-The page on whether a coordinator can give a safe surgical plan matters.
+A coordinator-only surgical plan becomes unsafe when these decisions are separated from the surgeon.

 Good communication is not about long speeches.
 It is about whether the patient understands who is making the medical decisions, who designs the hairline, who creates the recipient area incisions, and why those decisions are reasonable.